caporaso-lab/q2-books/q2-shotgun/q2-shotgun/03-contig-analysis.md

     --verbose
 ```
 ## Contig taxonomic annotation workflow
+This workflow involves annotating contigs with taxonomic information using Kraken2 classification.
+Key steps include:

+- **Classify contigs with Kraken2**: Assigns taxonomic labels to contigs.
+Parameters used include confidence threshold and minimum base quality.
+- **Build presence/absence feature table**: Constructs a feature table indicating the presence or absence of taxa in contigs.
+- **Build taxa-bar plot**: Visualizes taxonomic composition using a bar plot.

 ### Classify contigs with Kraken2
 - The `--p-confidence` and `--p-minimum-base-quality` are deviations from kraken's defaults.
 - The database used here is the `PlusPF` database, defined [here](https://benlangmead.github.io/aws-indexes/k2).